canonical/ubuntu-pro-client/docs/howtoguides/enable_anbox.md

 ## Disable the service

-If you wish to disable Anbox, you can use the following command to disable it:
+If you wish to disable Anbox, you can use the following command:

 ```bash
 sudo pro disable anbox-cloud
 ```

 Note that this command will only remove the APT sources, but not uninstall the snaps.

+To purge the service, removing the APT packages installed with it, see [how to disable and purge services](../explanations/purging_services.md).